lowRISC/style-guides/DVCodingStyle.md

     uvm_field_array_int`, etc. within `uvm_object/component_utils_begin` and
     `uvm_object/component_utils_end`.
 2. For all field automation macros, use `UVM_DEFAULT` as the flag argument.
-    For example, if you want to enable everything except comparing and printing for a `rx_delay` field, the macro would look like:
+    For example, if it is desired that everything except comparing and printing be enabled for some `rx_delay` field, the macro would look like this:

     ```systemverilog
     `uvm_field_int(rx_delay, UVM_DEFAULT | UVM_NOCOMPARE | UVM_NOPRINT)